 3 Reasons to Have a Community Space at Work

-Unprecedented.
-While it wasn’t 2020’s word of the year, it was undoubtedly thrown around enough to be in our top three.
-And finally, people are starting their migration back into the office en masse.
-On top of the general stress in work, the coming change of pace brings even more anxiety.
+We’re on year 3 of a global pandemic, and the effects of temporary WFH schedules are still ringing through workplaces globally.
+Should teams return to normal or try a hybrid schedule?
+And how do we interact with each other moving forward?
+On top of the general stress at work, the new change of pace brings even more anxiety.
 So, we’re making a case that now more than ever, the workspace needs a sense of community for three simple reasons that will resonate across the board and result in better mental health, higher productivity, and an overall better vibe in your workplace.

 In the recent era of remote work culture, certain things are missing.
 Whether you stand by your new home office ready to fight against any mention of a commute or believe in the grand power of in-person small talk, there’s no denying that real human socialization is a benefit.
 Taking a breather and talking about the latest episode of The Bachelor does something mentally that permeates the rest of our tasks for the day.
 We know you introverts are reading this in disgust, but humans are social creatures.
 It’s ingrained in our inherent sense of survival, even more so when it comes to food.
 Lunch, dinner, breakfast, and dare we say, snack breaks are the most common times for people to socialize, talk about everything other than work, and ultimately recharge.
 So, upon our mass return-to-office, whether that’s next month or next year, it’s essential to consider a social space for your team.